 The valuation and booking process of business acquisition was carried out in accordance with IFRS 3 "Business Combination".
-The allocation of fair values is preliminary in the consolidated financial statements, so the information presented below is subject to change; the definitive amounts will be concluded during the course of twelve months subsequent to the acquisition date.
+The allocation of fair values is preliminary in the consolidated financial statements, so the information presented below is subject to changes.
 The following table summarizes the fair values of the acquired assets and assumed liabilities that were recognized for the business acquisition.

 Recognized amounts of identifiable assets and assumed liabilities

-Cash and cash equivalents 25,055
+Cash and cash equivalents Ps.
+25,055

 Identifiable assets 276,012

 Goodwill 186,431

 Trademarks 133,000

 Customer 's relationships 79,800

-Total acquired assets 700,298
+Total acquired assets Ps.
+700,298

-00/01
+Recognized amounts of identifiable assets and assumed liabilities

-Current liabilities 90,604
+Current liabilities Ps.
+90,604

 Non-current liabilities 22,287

 Total assumed liabilities 112,891

-Consideration \$ 587,407
+Consideration Ps.
+587,407

+337,101